apache/incubator-retired-gearpump-site/docs/documents/document.md

 Q: Why we name it GearPump

-A: The name GearPump is a reference the engineering term ¡°Gear Pump¡±, which is a super simple pump that consists of only two gears, but is very powerful at streaming water from left to right.
+A: The name GearPump is a reference the engineering term "Gear Pump", which is a super simple pump that consists of only two gears, but is very powerful at streaming water from left to right.